AlinaTendler/LHL-Project-1-SQL/cleaning_data.md

 (then rename and drop old)

-9. Dividing revenue by 1000000, without a new column
+9. Revenue divided by 1000000, without a new column

 ```SQL
 UPDATE public.analytics SET revenue = revenue/1000000